Categorized as

 warehouse kpi

 The speed of commerce and skyrocketing customer demand have placed tremendous pressure on supply chains.
 While warehouse operators need to provide speedy delivery, they also have to ensure that operational accuracy is not compromised and costs are kept in control.
-Thanks to a bevy of digital tools, including modern warehouse management systems, it’s now easier for warehouse management to keep track of their processes and inventory more efficiently and accurately with real-time data by measuring warehouse KPIs.
+Thanks to a bevy of digital tools, including modern warehouse management systems, it’s now easier for warehouse management to keep track of their processes and inventory more efficiently and accurately with real-time data by measuring warehouse and logistics KPIs.

 But having data is not enough.
 Warehouse operators need to know the right metrics to look into and the right data to track in order to capture warehouse trends, uncover problem areas and maintain that fine balance between cost, performance and customer satisfaction.